 In the comments section below share your thoughts on what you have read and answer some of the following questions…

-* What do we learn from the resurrection of the widow’s son?
+* What do we learn from the parable of the wedding feast?

 * Explain the significance of the Psalms that Jesus’ quoted from when answering His accusers.